2023 Most Popular Economics Bachelor's Degree Schools in California

 While working on their Bachelor's Degree, economics majors at UCR accumulate an average of around $18,684 in student debt.
 The average monthly payment of a loan this size is about $103, assuming that the borrower is on a 10-year repayment plan.

-Full Economics at University of California - Riverside Report
+Read full report on Economics at University of California - Riverside

-San Diego State University did quite well in this year’s ranking of the most popular places for economics students to get a bachelor’s degree.
-It came in at #8 on the list.
-Located in the large city of San Diego, SDSU is a public college with a fairly large student population.
+With a ranking of #8, San Diego State University did quite well on this year’s most popular schools for economics students working on their bachelor’s degree.
+Located in the large city of San Diego, SDSU is a public school with a fairly large student population.

 About 27% of the students majoring in economics at the school are women while 73% are male.